ckeditor/ckeditor5/docs/getting-started/licensing/usage-based-billing.md

 Under the Usage-based billing (UBB) model, your costs are based on how frequently you use CKEditor.

 <info-box>
 	The following information applies exclusively to Cloud-hosted plans.
-If you are not subject to usage-based billing terms if:
+You are not subject to usage-based billing terms if:

 	* You use a self-hosted open-source version of CKEditor.
 However, you must comply with the terms of the open-source license.
 	* You have a Custom plan that allows self-hosting.